The LOFT's Pride Chorus Fall/Winter Season has begun!

-The LOFT has formed an Pride Chorus.
 The chorus is co-ed, requires no audition process and is lead by professional music director Zack Wright.
 Read more about Zack below.

 The LOFT's Pride Chorus strives to reflect the diversity within our communities.
 We are a blending of voices representing all different sexual orientations, gender identities, ages, races, abilities and music/choral histories.